 This is typical of apparent contradictions in the New Testament.
 Most are resolved by a closer examination of the text itself or through studying the historical background.

 There are solid reasons for trusting in today's list of New Testament books.
 The church accepted the New Testament books almost as soon as they were written.
-Their authors were friends of Jesus or his immediate followers, men to whom Jesus had entrusted the leadership of the early church.
+The writers were friends of Jesus or his immediate followers, men to whom Jesus had entrusted the leadership of the early church.
 The Gospel writers Matthew and John were some of Jesus' closest followers.
 Mark and Luke were companions of the apostles, having access to the apostles' account of Jesus' life.

-The other New Testament authors had immediate access to Jesus as well: James and Jude were half-brothers of Jesus who initially did not believe in him.
+The other New Testament writers had immediate access to Jesus as well: James and Jude were half-brothers of Jesus who initially did not believe in him.
 Peter was one of the 12 apostles.
 Paul started out as a violent opponent of Christianity and a member of the religious ruling class, but he became an ardent follower of Jesus, convinced that Jesus rose from the dead.

 The reports in the New Testament books lined up with what thousands of eyewitnesses had seen for themselves.
 When other books were written hundreds of years later, it wasn't difficult for the church to spot them as forgeries.
 For example, the Gospel of Judas was written by the Gnostic sect, around 130-170 A.D., long after Judas' death.
 The Gospel of Thomas, written around 140 A.D., is another example of a counterfeit writing erroneously bearing an apostles' name.
 These and other Gnostic gospels conflicted with the known teachings of Jesus and the Old Testament, and often contained numerous historical and geographical errors.10